-- 6. Clean and dry the otoliths as you fill the tray. - 7.
-Cover otoliths with glycerin solution (oto juice) at the end of the set or fishing day; fill each cell containing an oto 1/4 to 1/2 full.
+6. Clean and dry the otoliths as you fill the tray.

+7. Cover otoliths with glycerin solution (otolith juice) at the end of the set or fishing day; fill each cell containing an otolith 1/4 to 1/2 full.